transmogrifier-io/transmogrifier/README.md

 # Transmogrifier
-The Transmogrifier is a Data Processing Pipeline, which takes data from multiple sources, processes it through a series of filters, then outputs to any number of sinks.
-The output can then be grouped and filtered as a whole
-The Transmogrifier is a Data Processing Pipeline, which takes data from multiple sources, processes it through a series of filters, and outputs it to any number of sinks.
-The filters can be highly customized to fit any given data standard or requirement and the sinks can be configured to output to a file or upload to a database.

 The Transmogrifier is a Data Processing Pipeline, which allows for conformation of external data to standardized schemae.
 It can take data from multiple sources, process it through a series of data source-specific and broad-level filters, then output the transformed data to any number of sinks (individual or grouped datasets).

 The filters can be highly customized to fit any given data standard or requirement and the sinks can be configured to output to a file or upload to a database.